complexity-science-hub/data-pipeline-mini-example/README.md

 It can be extended if needed with:

+- more in-depth introduction of DBT (jinja, macros, plugins)
 - using DBT with postgres
 - examples on how to apply
     - auto formatting